Vaishnavi99/skills-assessment-task/README.md

 # skills-assessment-task

 ## Setup the environment
----

 ### Use the following two commands to setup and activate a virtual environment in python
-`python3 -m venv venv //create a virtual environment source venv/bin/activate // activate the virtual environment`
+`python3 -m venv venv` //create a virtual environment `source venv/bin/activate` // activate the virtual environment

 ### Install the dependencies by running the following command once the environment is setup:
 `pip3 install -r requirements.txt`

 ## Executing the code
----
 All files reside in the **task** directory.
-Chnage current directory to the task directory in order to run flask servers:
-`cd task `
+Chnage current directory to the task directory in order to run flask servers:\n `cd task `

-We setup and run two flask servers:
+We setup and run two flask servers:\n
-**Server A:** server that pings server B to get manipulated Presidential Data **Server B:** server that hosts an app which ingests data from json file(in the data directory),  manipulates it as required and returns the response as a CSV file
+**Server A:** server that pings server B to get manipulated Presidential Data\n **Server B:** server that hosts an app which ingests data from json file(in the data directory),  manipulates it as required and returns the response as a CSV file\n

 ### To run flask server A:
 `python3 serverA.py`